Thomas-Schatz/scone-phobia/README.md

      - parse filenames of ABXpy results files and various kind of derived files to get info about content (not stored as meta data, directly in filename).
      - load pre-computed mp-scores in df
      - apply a particular analysis and put results in a df (is this the only public part? (get_results)) -> described proposed programming pattern
+     - can use shared info about corpora (language, register, phone properties, etc.)

 ## Development